prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Returns ``x`` rounded up to the nearest integer.

+.. function:: chi_squared_cdf(df, value) -> double

+    Compute the Chi-square cdf with given df (degrees of freedom) parameter:  P(N < value; df).
+    The df parameter must be positive real numbers and value must be a real value.
+    The value must be non-negative.

 .. function:: cosine_similarity(x, y) -> double

     Returns the cosine similarity between the sparse vectors ``x`` and ``y``::